pourmalek/covir2/20210506/README.md

 ### What is new, uptake 20210506

-* IHME now explicitly adjusts for under-reporting.
+* IHME now explicitly adjusts for under-reporting of deaths.
 A major improvement.
 Next improvement could be accounting for asymptomatic transmission.

 .
-IHME correction factors for under-reporting of deaths and cases in Iran are about **2.5** and **9** (6-17), the latter in first five months of 2021.

-.
-IHME correction factor for under-reporting of deaths in Iran = 2.4.
+IHME correction factor for under-reporting of deaths in Iran = **2.4**

-.
-IHME correction factor for under-reporting of cases in Iran (during 21-01-01 to 21-05-06), mean = 8.9, min = 5.7, max = 17.2.
 <br/><br/>
 * Hospital-related outcomes that were absent in one previous update of IHME are now back.